skip to content

 He was a member of the Board of the Australian Film Commission for three years, 1989 - 1992.
 In 1992, he was given a special award by the Australian Film Critics' Circle for his contributions to the film industry.

-He has a keen interest in policy issues affecting the film industry as a whole and is a frequent contributor to debates of industry issues.
+He has a keen interest in policy issues affecting the film industry and is a frequent contributor to debates on industry issues.
 In 2003, he was a Founding Member and Secretary of the A.C.T.
-Film and Television Council, Inc. and currently serves on the Task Force managing ScreenACT, the ACT Government's film and television office.
+Film and Television Council, and served on the initial Task Force managing ScreenACT, the ACT Government's film and television office.
+For several years, he chaired the assessment panel for the ACT Government's film investment fund.

-In 1999, Andrew was involved in the formation of the Friends of the National Film and Sound Archive, Inc., an association dedicated to support the Archive's work and to promote the principles of best practice in the film archive profession.
-He is currently President of the Friends.
+In 1999, Andrew was involved in the formation of the Friends of the National Film and Sound Archive, Inc., an association dedicated to support the Archive's work and to promote the principles of best practice in the audio-visual archive profession.
+He was President of the Friends for several years.

-In 2007 he was awarded an Order of Australia Medal (OAM) for his services to the film industry and the community.
-He was also awarded an Honorary Doctorate by the University of Canberra.
+In 2007 he was awarded an Order of Australia Medal (OAM) for his services to the film industry and the community, and was awarded an Honorary Doctorate by the University of Canberra.